 Here are two examples of detailing the lesson plan:

 The lesson plans remained consistent in format so the teachers could more easily follow them.
 The lesson plans included many activities that were repeated weekly; for example the treasure box activity was presented to the children every week but the items in the treasure box were rotated based on the theme of that week.

 I always included daily life skills such as washing hands in the sink or helping to sweep up the floor.

 I always included sensory activities including water table, sand table, shave cream, feely boxes, and so forth.

 I always included fingerplays or songs that children could move to and sing with.

 Age appropriate books were suggested for each day.
 Many were read all week long and the term “circle time” was used more as a guide for the lesson plan form rather than a guide for how to present a book in the toddler classroom.

 The school provided me with a wonderful collection of nursery rhyme puppets, CD’s and posters that were incorporated into the lesson plans.
-One nursery rhyme per week.
+Teachers were encouraged to use at least one nursery rhyme each week.

 What about the ABC’s and other basic concepts?

 These concepts were introduced or reinforced through the various themes on a daily basis.
 Rather than having the children sit down and have a lesson on the color red, for example, the color red and the sound of the word red was used through casual interaction with the toddlers on a daily basis.
 A print rich environment where toddlers can explore these concepts was also part of the overall program.